altocodenl/tagaway/readme.md

    xt2: INT or absent, number of thumb200 downloaded (also includes cached hits)
    xt9: INT or absent, number of thumb900 downloaded (also includes cached hits)
    xp:  INT or absent, number of pics downloaded (also includes cache)
+   loc: [INT, INT} or absent - latitude and longitude of picture taken from metadata, only if geotagging is enabled for the pic's owner.

 - pict:ID (set): list of all the tags belonging to a picture.